 A quick revamping of a pond waterfall that had been used to hold plants for many years but with some new stone, and sealant we have brought it back to life.

-Just finished revamping a back garden with a nice stepped decking, this was an interesting project and were really pleased with the overall finish
+Just finished a back garden with a nice stepped decking, this was an interesting project and were really pleased with the overall finish

 Having just come back from London late Friday night we got back to Southport and hit the ground running.
 We were tasked with a complete garden makeover as a gift to our client’s wife whilst they were away on holiday.
 So within half an hour of them leaving for the airport we were in and working, 7:30 am start Saturday morning with no time to spare we pushed for seven and a half days and only made it off site with about half an hour to spare.
 This was a huge endeavour and we are really please with finished result.
 We brought in well over a hundred plants, 10 tons of bark chip, 2 tons of manure, everything was lined with landscape fabric, we spent two days trenching in the manure to all the beds giving the plants the best possible start.
 Shortly after we left we received a text message from the client, “My wife arrived back and was astounded.
 She says the garden is beautiful!
 Well Done and thanks”.
 Time for a well earned rest over the bank holiday weekend.

-Just come back from London having completed a new paving in a mixture of noir gold granite and recycled marble, and lawn in 4 days, we are really pleased with the finish but would have loved for the weather to be better as paving and laying lawns in torrential rain whilst sliding on clay is not fun.
+Just came back from London having completed a new paving in a mixture of noir gold granite and recycled marble, and lawn in 4 days, we are really pleased with the finish but would have loved for the weather to be better as paving and laying lawns in torrential rain whilst sliding on clay is not fun.
 But proof of our determination we had a limited time to achieve this and whilst we got back late Friday night it was all done and the customers were very pleased, Saying we “worked like Trojans”, “and the overall finish compliments our bi-fold door garden room”, “Thank you for giving us our garden back” Mr and Mrs Bailey.

 We have just finished replacing and old pond with a lovely smooth finish Indian stone patio area complete with Cordyline’s as focal point planting.
 The customer was very pleased with the finish as well as our hard work during this project.